Aurecon comes in at the ground floor to build up Frame Apartments

 The building has achieved a rigid and resilient structural form while still allowing its residents to enjoy the hillside and harbour views from their apartments.

-Frame Apartments is one of Wellington’s tallest residential buildings and a testament to how unique function, design, and innovation can be combined to create an enduring property that works within its environment while further enhancing the urban fabric of the city.
+Completed in 2018, Frame Apartments is one of Wellington’s tallest residential buildings and a testament to how unique function, design, and innovation can be combined to create an enduring property that works within its environment while further enhancing the urban fabric of the city.